Asquera/elasticsearch-docker/Readme.md

 * redis (acts as a buffer between filebeat & logstash)

 For more details check `docker-compose.yml` configuration.
 Most examples in a workshop only require a single Elasticsearch node.

+> The main reason that `elasticsearch01` is the *only* `master` node is that it allows to start this container as a single node cluster.
+When starting containers `elasticsearch02` and `elasticsearch03` afterwards it does not set the *minimum* of master nodes from `1` to `2`.
+This is mainly for presentation purposes and is not recommended in a **production** environment where all instances in a 3 nodes cluster should have the `master` role.

 ## Setup